nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 }
 ```

 The `AddItemAsync` method will return `true` or `false` depending on whether the item was successfully added to the database.
-If it fails for some reason, the action will return an HTTP `400 Bad Request` error along with an object that contains an `error` property.
+If it fails for some reason, the action will return an HTTP `400 Bad Request` error along with an object that contains an error message.

 Finally, if everything completed without errors, the action redirects the browser to the `/Todo/Index` route, which refreshes the page and displays the new, updated list of to-do items to the user.